ClickCease How to Find Broken Images on Website & Fix Them (2026)

 How to find [and fix] broken images on your website

-It’s a frustrating experience that can disrupt the flow of information and decrease the overall user experience.
+It’s a frustrating experience that disrupts the flow of information and lowers the overall user experience.

-In this blog post, we’ll look into broken images – looking into their causes, impact, and providing actionable solutions to make sure that your website remains visually appealing and functional.
+In this blog post, we’ll look at broken images – their causes, their impact, and how to fix them so your website stays visually clean and functional.

 What is a broken image?

 A broken image on a website is like a missing piece in a puzzle.
-When you visit a landing page and instead of seeing a nice image, you see a blank space or a little icon that indicates the image couldn’t be loaded properly.
+When you visit a page, instead of seeing a nice image, you see a blank space or a little icon that shows the image could not be loaded properly.

 Example of how a broken image looks on a page

-It’s like going to a museum to see a painting, but when you get there, the painting is covered up or missing entirely.
+It’s like going to a museum to see a painting, but the painting is covered up or missing entirely.

-This can happens for many reasons.
-Sometimes, the website’s server, which stores all the images, might be having a bad day and can’t deliver the image to your browser.
+This can happen for many reasons.
+Sometimes the website’s server, which stores all the images, is having issues and cannot deliver the image to your browser.

-Other times, there might be a mistake in the website’s code that tells your browser where to find the image, so it ends up looking in the wrong place.
+Other times, there is a mistake in the website’s code that tells your browser where to find the image, so it looks in the wrong place.

-And sometimes, the image itself might have been deleted, moved or renamed, leaving behind a broken URL-path for the image.
+And sometimes, the image itself has been deleted, moved, or renamed, leaving a broken URL path.

-Imagine reading a book and seeing a page where there’s supposed to be a an image or illustration, but instead, there is nothing but white-space.
-It’s a bit annoying, right?
+Imagine reading a book and seeing a page where an image or illustration should be, but there is only white space.
+It’s annoying, right?

 That’s how users feel when they come across broken images on your website.
 It disrupts the flow of the page and makes the website look unprofessional – making your company look unprofessional and untrustworthy.